keithspurr/ngSpotify2024/README.md

-# NgspotifyNew
+# NgSpotifyNew

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project is updated to Angular Version 14 and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
 Updated in VSC.

 ## Development server